1. Getting drunk

 1. Gossip

-Yikes, this has been a problem in multiple environments where I’ve worked.
+This has been a problem in multiple environments I’ve worked in.
 It’s so sad that gossip has become the norm.
 Whether it’s badmouthing the manager, complaining about a customer, or spreading rumors about a coworker, gossip is very common at work.

 A perverse man spreads strife, and a slanderer separates intimate friends.
 (Proverbs 16:28 NASB)